bztes/svelte-ds-validator/README.md

 # svelte-ds-validator

-Damn simple value checker for [Svelte](https://svelte.dev/).
-Works well with forms
+Simple value checker for [Svelte](https://svelte.dev/)

+- Works well with HTML forms
+- Can be used with any input data structure.
+No conversion needed
+- Customizable error messages

 ## -1.
 Installation